WWE SmackDown vs. Raw 2009: Match gameplay

 Several matches absent in previous games also returned to the series.
 The backstage brawl, where players can battle in either the locker room or the backstage "Gorilla position" with a variety of weapons at their disposal, returned and replaced the parking lot brawl match featured in the last game.
-The Gauntlet match also is a newly featured match selection in the Smackdown vs. Raw 2009 series where one superstar takes on three others one immediately after the other.
-The General Manager mode and Create-A-Championship were removed from SmackDown vs Raw 2009.
+The Gauntlet match is a newly featured match selection in the Smackdown vs. Raw 2009 series where one superstar takes on three others one immediately after the other.
+The General Manager mode and Create-A-Championship were removed from this version.

 Both the Wii and DS versions now include new match types, such as the Steel Cage and Ladder match, with the DS version also featuring tables and TLC matches.

 Fighting styles, a major feature from the previous version, were removed.
 Some abilities used there were kept and enhanced with each wrestler possessing six out of twenty different abilities that would aid the player in specific areas.
 New to the game is the inclusion of signature moves, moves secondary in importance next to their finishing moves.
 When in full momentum, the players can choose to store a signature move instead of performing a finishing move which they can perform later.

 A new semi-auto targeting system was implemented into the game, which will generally automatically target a particular wrestler the player wants to attack but can also be controlled in-game by the player.

 Japanese company TOSE took over from Amaze Entertainment in development for the Nintendo DS version.
 Unlike the previous year's game whose gameplay was focused exclusively on the handheld's stylus, this year's edition instead uses by default the D-pad for movement and the left shoulder button for finishing moves.
 The DS version's gameplay is now similar to that from the other consoles with full movement control around the ring for the wrestler and a stamina meter to build up for a finishing move.
 Grappling, attacks and submissions would still be controlled by the stylus.